iprajwalsingh7/iprajwalsingh7/README.md

 ## Hi there 👋
+"I'm Prajwal Singh, a student pursuing a Bachelor's in Information Science and Engineering at MVJ College of Engineering.
+I'll be graduating in 2026.

+🎓 As a dedicated learner, I'm passionate about the ever-evolving world of technology.
+My academic journey has not only equipped me with a solid foundation in Information Science but has also ignited a curiosity to explore its limitless possibilities.

+🌱 I'm all about tech and learning.
+My college journey is shaping me into a tech enthusiast with a knack for problem-solving and coding.

+🚀 I believe in consistent growth.
+I'm excited to connect with fellow learners and professionals who share my love for technology and its impact.

+🔍 As I approach graduation, I'm eager to turn my classroom insights into real-world solutions.
 <!--
 **iprajwalsingh7/iprajwalsingh7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.